carina-kauf/lm-event-knowledge/probing/scripts/README.md

 > * issue 1: non-all-zero first layer accuracies of AAR sentences (05/29/22, email)
 > * solved: trialtypes were splitted with indices, not ItemNum.
 Now both VoiceType and TrialType are splitted using ItemNum, and AAR conditions all have 0 for the first layer.

+## 3. Creating ceilings for model predictions with human ratings

+Classification performances across conditions are varied.
+Therefore, it's good to establish a ceiling (gold standard) for each condition, which would be the classification accuracies of human ratings --> plausibility.

+🚧 TODO: norming the models' classification accuracies with ceiling scores.
+Each should be converted as original score/ceiling score

 ### `human_predict_plausibility.py`
 * ceilings for model predictions [normed human ratings --> plausibility].
 Metric: accuracy with logit regression
 * run on commandline: `python human_predict_plausibility.py 24 [voice_type] [sentence_type] [dataset_name] bert-large-cased`